-Connect ReqView with Atlassian Jira Cloud to benefit from an integrated solution for application/product lifecycle management (ALM/PLM).
+Connect ReqView with Atlassian Jira Cloud to benefit from an integrated solution for Application Lifecycle Management (ALM).

 To make the integration between ReqView and Jira easier, we have created a new Atlassian Marketplace application ReqView Requirements Management Connector for Jira: